parabola949/slate/source/index.html.md

 MeetsRequirements(BaseStats baseStats) | bool | Determines if the current base meets the requirements based on if it is considered dead or alive
 ToUnitString(List&lt;DeployElement&gt; unitCounts) | string | Returns a string with the name and count of each unit OrderUnitsForDeploy(List&lt;DeployElement&gt; units) | void | Orders units for deployment; Tank > Wallbreaker > Heal > Damage > Heroes
-GetRedPoints() | List&lt;Point&gt; | Returns a list of points that follow the red border of the current enemy base GetPointsForLine(Point p1, Point p2, int count) | List&lt;Point&gt; | Returns a list of points with the specified count along the line created by two specified points
+GetPointsForLine(Point p1, Point p2, int count) | List&lt;Point&gt; | Returns a list of points with the specified count along the line created by two specified points
 GetRectPoints(int pointsPerSide) | List&lt;Point&gt; | Returns a list of the number of points per side specified along the outside rectangle of the current enemy base
 GetStorageAttackPoints(List&lt;Point&gt; redLinePoints) | Point[] | Returns an array of deploy points near storages based on the specified list of red line points